jackbryan1/Python-Team-Project/specification-3/README.md

 -------
 Firstly, due to the infancy and development of this project, the 'flask run' command must be called in the terminal.
-This runs the Python Module flask, and therefore navigating to the localhost, port 5000 will run this python program. (http://localhost:5000/)
+This runs the Python Module flask, and therefore navigating to the localhost, port 5000 will display this python program. (http://localhost:5000/)

 The HTML form has a drop-down menu that allows you to pick which specification you would like to see.
 At the top, specification information will be shown.